duzailian/tf-a-tests/readme.rst

 This project contains code from other projects as listed below.
 The original license text is included in those source files.

--  The libc source code is derived from `FreeBSD`_ code, which uses various BSD licenses, including BSD-3-Clause and BSD-2-Clause.
+-  The libc source code is derived from `FreeBSD`_ and `SCC`_.
+FreeBSD uses various BSD licenses, including BSD-3-Clause and BSD-2-Clause.
+The SCC code is used under the BSD-3-Clause license with the author's permission.

 -  The `LLVM compiler-rt`_ source code is disjunctively dual licensed (NCSA OR MIT).
 It is used by this project under the terms of the NCSA